gren-lang/compiler/hints/missing-patterns.md

 In this case it is easier to just write the implementation, but the point is that on more complex functions, you can put things off a bit.

-The Gren compiler is actually aware of `Debug.todo` so when it sees it in a `case` like this, it will crash with a bunch of helpful information.
+The Gren compiler is actually aware of `Debug.todo` so when it sees it in a `when` like this, it will crash with a bunch of helpful information.
 It will tell you:

 1. The name of the module that contains the code.
-2. The line numbers of the `case` containing the TODO.
+2. The line numbers of the `when` containing the TODO.
 3. The particular value that led to this TODO.

 From that information you have a pretty good idea of what went wrong and can go fix it.